-meandering through the side streets of Paris, hand in hand with the one you love, eating fresh warm baguettes and immersing yourselves in Parisian life and knowing that you will never ever forget this gorgeous vacation.
+meandering through the side streets of Paris, one of the most beautiful places on earth; hand in hand with the one you love, eating fresh warm baguettes and immersing yourselves in Parisian life.
+Knowing that this time, you will never ever forget going on vacation.

 If you picked the white ankle socks then this is not the Paris tips post that you’re after.